arrow-py/arrow/docs/index.rst

     >>> arrow.get('June was born in May 1980', 'MMMM YYYY')
     <Arrow [1980-05-01T00:00:00+00:00]>

-Some ISO-8601 compliant strings are recognized and parsed without a format string:
+Some ISO 8601 compliant strings are recognized and parsed without a format string:

     >>> arrow.get('2013-09-30T15:34:00.000-07:00')
     <Arrow [2013-09-30T15:34:00-07:00]>